The main symptoms of coronavirus are:

 What if I can’t work – do I qualify for Statutory Sick Pay?

 Statutory Sick Pay (SSP) is now available for eligible people diagnosed with, or self-isolating due to coronavirus.
-It’s now payable from day one instead of day four for affected individuals.
+It’s also available if you have been told to self-isolate before surgery.
+In all of these circumstances you must have had to isolate for at least 4 days, although it’s now payable from day one instead of day four for affected individuals.
 As well as this, the government’s introducing a temporary alternative to a fit note for coronavirus related absences – you will be able to get it by calling the NHS on 111.
-SSP is paid at the rate of £94.25 per week.
+But you only need a fit note after 7 days.
+SSP is paid at the rate of £96.35 per week.

 Find out more on the government website.